hellowebbooks/hellowebapp/README.md

 The e-book will also be released DRM-free.

 Follow and ask me questions on Twitter ([@limedaring](http://twitter.com/limedaring)) and follow the project directly at [HelloWebApp.com](http://hellowebapp.com).

+### License

+The information in this repository is licensed under the terms of the MIT license.
+This does not apply to the information in the Hello Web App book, which is copyrighted. :)